php-fig/fig-standards/proposed/http-message-meta.md

   introspecting incoming `Content-Type` headers.
 * Cookies may be encrypted, and a process may decrypt them and re-inject them into the request for later collaborators to access.
-* Path parameters are discovered during routing, and can only be injected after routing is complete.
+* Routing and other tools are often used to "discover" request attributes (e.g., decomposing the URL `/user/phil` to assign the value "phil" to the attribute "user").
+Such logic is application-specific, but still considered part of the request state; it can only be injected after instantiation.

 Each of the above, as well as other activities, require mutable incoming request objects.